• Skip to main content

 6. Backup iPhone and Perform DFU Mode Restore

-If above methods did not help, the problem could be due to the software or firmware on your iPhone being corrupted.
+If above methods did not help, the problem could be due to the firmware on your iPhone being corrupted.

 To fix this issue, first make a backup of iPhone to Mac or Windows Computer and perform a DFU Mode Restore on your device.